Facebook Commenting Platform: Pros and Cons For Businesses

 MARCH 8, 2011

 Facebook recently introduced a new version of its Facebook Comment Box Plugin , allowing website owners to integrate their commenting functionality with their Facebook presence.
-We’ve already looked at the pros and cons of the Facebook commenting plugin for businesses considering implementing the plugin on their sites.
-Let us all know what you think in the comments below.
+Do they just avoid commenting on sites using this plugin? accounts for commenters.

 25 Suggestions For How To Use Twitter